Judgement: Judgement in philosophy

-Aristotle's study of judgement

-The power or faculty of judgement may be used to render judgements, in seeking to understand ideas and the things they represent, by means of ratiocination, using good or poor discernment or judgement.
-Each use of the word judgement has a different sense, corresponding to the triad of mental power, act, and habit.

-Whether habits can be classified or studied scientifically, and whether there is such a thing as human nature^{relevant?]}, are ongoing controversies.
+Aristotle

 Judging power or faculty

 Aristotle observed that the ability to judge takes two forms: making assertions and thinking about definitions.
 He defined these powers in distinctive terms.
-Making an assertion as a result of judging can affirm or deny something; it must be either true or false.
+Making an assertion as a result of judging can affirm or deny something; these are called positive and negative judgements, respectively, regardless of whether they are true or false.
 In a judgement, one affirms a given relationship between two things, or one denies a relationship between two things exists.
 The kinds of definitions that are judgements are those that are the intersection of two or more ideas rather than those indicated only by usual examples — that is, constitutive definitions.

 Later Aristotelians, like Mortimer Adler, questioned whether "definitions of abstraction" that come from merging examples in one's mind are really analytically distinct from judgements.
-The mind may automatically tend to form a judgement upon having been given such examples.

 Distinction of parts

-In informal use, words like "judgement" are often used imprecisely, even when keeping them separated by the triad of power, act, and habit.

-Aristotle observed that while propositions can be drawn from judgements and called "true" and "false", the objects that the terms try to represent are only "true" or "false"—with respect to the judging act or communicating that judgement—in the sense of "well-chosen" or "ill-chosen".
+In informal use, words like "judgement" are often used imprecisely.
+Aristotle observed that while propositions can be drawn from judgements and called "true" and "false", the objects that the terms try to represent are only "true" or "false"—with respect to the judging act or communicating that judgement—in the sense of "apt" or "inapt".

+Kant

+Immanuel Kant, in his Critique of Pure Reason (1781) and Critique of the Power of Judgment (1790), positioned judgement as the core of human cognition, defining it as a conscious mental operation that is the base of the conceptualization of objects via intuition.
+Kant's anti-psychologistic ideas emphasize judgement unifying cognitive capabilities for objective validity.
+"Determining" judgements subsume particulars under universals while "reflective" judgements seek universals for given particulars.